The position of an object is given by 𝓍 = At + Bt², where �... | Channels for Pearson+

 Watch next

-Master Introduction to Physics Channel with a bite sized video explanation from Patrick FordStart learning
+Master Intro to Acceleration with a bite sized video explanation from Patrick FordStart learning

 Related Videos